aws-samples/aws-security-hub-workshop/docs/02-custom-insights-findings.md

     ![Config](./images/02-approved-ami-config-rule.png)

-4. Click on the **Delete results** button.
-In the confirmation popup click **Delete**.
+4. In the **Actions** drop down choose **Delete results**.
+Enter **Delete** in the the confirmation box.

-5. Click on the refresh button in the **Choose resources in scope** section.
+5. Click on the refresh button in the **Resources in scope** section.
 The noncompliant resource section should now be empty.

-6. Click the **Re-evaluate** button.
-You will get a message that the Config rule is in use and that you need to refresh the page.
-At this point you can either refresh the entire page in your browser or use the refresh button in the **Choose resources in scope** section of the page.
+6. In the **Actions** drop down choose **Re-evaluate**.
+You will get a message that the Config rule is being reevaluated.

+7. To track progress of the rule re-evaluation you can either refresh the entire page in your browser or use the refresh button in the **Resources in scope** section of the page.
+It may take a couple minutes and refreshes before the noncompliant resource re-appears in the **Resources in scope** section.

-An instance should now be showing as noncompliant in the **Choose resources in scope** section.
+An instance should now be showing as noncompliant in the **Resources in scope** section.
 This re-run of the Config rule will trigger the EventBridge rule that is looking for noncompliant resources, resulting in the finding showing in Security Hub.

 !!! info "Clearing results and re-evaluating the Config rule is being done to help force sending findings into Security Hub for this workshop.
 Under normal circumstances you will not need manually run the Config rule in order to get findings to show in Security Hub.
 Once you have the Config and EventBridge rules configured, new noncompliant resources will automatically flow into Security Hub as a Config rule finds noncompliant resources."